ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

   Objectives for this event include the following upgrades: GPFS, Slurm, system upgrade to Rocky Linux 8.8, electrical reconfiguration of PDUs.

-* STATUS UPDATE Aug 6: Due to unforseen workload on maintenance tasks, services are still offline.
+* Update (Aug 6): Due to unforseen workload on maintenance tasks, services are still offline.
   Basic functionality should be restored by the end of the day.

-* STATUS UPDATE Aug 7: Maintenance is still ongoing.
+* Update (Aug 7): Maintenance is still ongoing.
 Currently, we are redeploying computer nodes and other services.
   User log in is restricted until central data storage system has been re-mounted.

-* STATUS UPDATE Aug 8: SSH login has been restored.
+* Update (Aug 8): SSH login has been restored.
 Users can access their data and perform light work on the headnode until access to a larger number of compute nodes has been restored.
 In addition, web-based file sharing and JupyterHub are available again.
   RStudio Server will be restored next.

-- STATUS UPDATE Aug 9: Slurm has been redployed and is operational.
+- Update (Aug 9): Slurm has been redployed and is operational.
 A larger number of computer nodes have been redeployed and are available to users again.

-- FINAL UPDATE Aug 11: All remaining services are available again.
+- Final Update (Aug 11): All remaining services are available again.
 This includes most CPU and GPU nodes, etc. We apologize for the extended time it took us to bring all services online again.
 Thank you for your your understanding.

 ## Unannounced exceptions